 You make your daughter a strawberry smoothie with berries you froze last summer.
 It soothes her throat.
 You get your son a new cloth diaper and get him adjusted into the baby carrier.
 You begin to make chicken broth with a frozen carcass you uncovered while pawing around for coffee.
-Everyone will have chicken soup for lunch.
+Everyone can have chicken soup for lunch.
 By then you might even get a loaf of bread together.
 You call your husband.
 You tell him to pick up some real coffee on the way home.
-Something fair trade and shade grown and caffeinated for godssakes.
+Something fair trade and shade grown and caffeinated for godsakes.

 It’ll be okay.
 You’ll get through this, even if you never get into a clean shirt today.
 You look out the window and see the beauty and potential of the garden.
 The garden is hope that manifests.
 Everything is better in a garden.